YY DANCE COMPANY

 Jun 28, 2024Review by Celia Ipiotis

-Scrapbooks frame memories long forgotten, or in the case of the excellent Here There Are Blueberries performed at New York Theatre Workshop reveals dominant, but rarely viewed communities.
+Scrapbooks frame memories long forgotten, or in the case of the excellent Here There Are Blueberries performed at New York Theatre Workshop they reveal dominant, but rarely viewed communities.

-When Karl Hocker (Scott Barrow) discovered old photos documenting his father working at a concentration camp, he contacted the Holocaust Museum.
+When Karl Hocker (Scott Barrow) discovers old photos documenting his father working at a concentration camp, he contacts the Holocaust Museum.
 Did they want historical documentation of their executioners?
 Surprisingly, this had never before come up.
-Obviously, one does not want to humanize the Nazis, yet the contrast of families living happily around the concentration camps is shocking, riveting, chilling and icily informative.
+Obviously, one does not want to humanize the Nazis, yet the contrast of families congretating happily around the concentration camps is shocking, riveting, chilling and icily informative.

 At first, the librarians–Kathleen Chalfant and Nemuna Ceesay are hesitant, but the evidence is shockingly compelling.
-After much deliberation with the museum administration they agreed to accept and decode the historic materials.
-With them, archivists were better able to connect the dots between the captors and the captives.
+After much deliberation with the museum’s administration, they agree to accept and decode the historic materials.
+With the unearthed items in hand, the archivists were better able to connect the dots between the captors and the captives.

-Based on a true story, images of young, fresh, contented families picnicking on the grounds, refreshing themselves in the river and eating in homestyle fashion on long tables belied the jarring contrast to the people held in the concentration camps.
+Based on a true story, images of young, fresh, contented families enjoying a picnick on the grounds, refreshing themselves in the river and dining homestyle fashion on long tables belies the jarring contrast to the people survivng in the concentration camps next to them.

-By effectively projecting the old black and white photographs on the back wall (projection design by David Bengali), the conversation supported the visuals that delivered you inside the tale of two realities.
+By effectively projecting the old black and white photographs on the back wall (projection design by David Bengali), the conversations support the visuals that deliver you inside a tale of two realities.

-Whether or not they were cognizant of the horrors surrounding them, well, it’s hard to believe these atrocities did not echo somewhere in their eyes.
+Whether or not they were cognizant of the horrors surrounding them, well, it’s difficult to believe these atrocities did not echo somewhere in their eyes.

 EYE ON THE ARTS, NY — Celia Ipiotis